ianm-nv/NV-Kernels/Documentation/admin-guide/perf/nvidia-tegra410-pmu.rst

         This PMU counts read traffic to local CMEM from all sources.

+      - NV-CLink PMU:

+        Use the incoming events to count read/write traffic to any local memory.

     * GPU A1 or A2 GMEM:

       - UCF PMU: source filter = src_rem, destination filter = dst_loc_gmem

         This PMU can not distinguish GPU A1 and A2 memory and always count both.

+      - NVLink-C2C PMU:

+        Use the outgoing events to count read/write traffic from all sources to GMEM.

+      - NV-CLink PMU:

+        Use the incoming events to count read/write traffic to any local memory.

     * Socket A PCIE BAR: